KennedyRyan-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty a script that creates a new file
-5-execute a script that adds execute permission to the owner of the file 6-multiple_permissions a script that adds execute permission to the owner and the group owner of the file
+5-execute a script that adds execute permission to the owner of the file 6-multiple_permissions a script that adds execute permission to the owner and the group owner of the file 7-everybody a script that adds execution permission to every user